is an abstract class. Therefore, you cannot create objects of this

 These classes provide specialized functionality to subclasses.

-to add both handle behavior and specific functionality to your class:
+To add both handle behavior and specific functionality to your class, derive your class from

 For information on how to define subclasses, see Subclass Constructors .

 the subclass inherits methods that enable you to work more effectively

 with handle objects.